Photo by Ebru Yildiz

 Rhiannon Giddens writes Article for the Guardian

-Giddens a two time Grammy award winner and former Fiddle Tunes and Voice Works Faculty member, recently wrote an article for The Guardian
+Giddens, a two-time Grammy award winner and former Fiddle Tunes and Voice Works Faculty member, recently wrote an article for The Guardian

 Here is a selection of that Article, to read the rest click here.